-One of the most popular and very traditional note taking apps, Evernote is used by teams around the world who want one central location for all meeting notes and documents.
+One of the most popular and very traditional note-taking apps, Evernote is used by teams around the world who want one central location for all meeting notes and documents.
 Within Evernote, you can store all of your notes in one place, and sync notes between devices.
-You can also capture photos to save in your notes, and add checklists for next steps.
+You can also capture photos to save in your notes, and add checklists for the next steps.

 Additionally, audio from your meetings can also be recorded and attached to the meeting note, which is an excellent way to ensure people who couldn’t attend the meeting will stay in the loop.

 Microsoft’s OneNote is a solid note-taking tool if you’re looking to stay in the Microsoft universe.
 With OneNote, you’ve got a massive note-pad at your fingertips, which you can write in, add images to, and divide into pages and sections.
 This is a great tool if you use other Microsoft products, as you can plug in other documents into the note itself, like Spreadsheets or Word docs.

 Create lists with a few clicks and revise notes with type, highlight, and ink annotations, which are fun to add if you’re using a touch-screen device.
 You can also share ideas and collaborate with other users in OneNote.